Relatives bury children killed in Russian missile attack - WTOP News

-UMAN, Ukraine (AP) — Relatives and friends cried next to coffins on Sunday as they buried children and others killed in a Russian missile attack on this central Ukrainian city, while fighting claimed more lives elsewhere.
+UMAN, Ukraine (AP) — Relatives and friends cried next to coffins on Sunday as they buried children and others killed in a Russian missile attack on this central Ukrainian city, while fighting in the 14-month-long war claimed more lives elsewhere.

 Almost all of the 23 victims of the attack on Friday died when two missiles slammed into an apartment building in Uman.
 Ukrainian Interior Minister Ihor Klymenko said six children were among the dead.